uschmidt/uschmidt.github.io/download.md

 - [I18nResources.properties](https://github.com/micromata/projectforge/blob/master/projectforge-business/src/main/resources/I18nResources.properties}: The English (default) translation file.
 - [I18nResources_de.properties](https://github.com/micromata/projectforge/blob/master/projectforge-business/src/main/resources/I18nResources_de.properties): The German translation file.

-Put the translation file to the path: src/main/resources Please send any translation file to k.reinhard at me.com, so it'll be part of the next distribution.
+Put the translation file to the path:`src/main/resources`.
+Please send any translation file to k.reinhard at me.com, so it'll be part of the next distribution.
 For any newer version of ProjectForge you'll get a list of new translations not yet available in your language (please refer the system administration menu).